 If you have water damage, you know that the wood has to be replaced.
 Most people with this problem know that if the wood is breaking apart and soft, its not secure enough to support the door structure or to keep your home safe.
 Obviously, you must replace your entry door if this is a problem you’ve had.
 The same thing applies with insect damage.If you’re in need of a replacement, consider exploring Entry Doors in Gloucester, MA to find the perfect solution for your home.

 When it comes to your door, aesthetics are extremely important.
 Realtor.com and Remodeling Magazine both say that beyond your roof and landscaping, the front door is the first thing that prospective buyers either compliment or hate when they’re showing a home.
 Let’s face it, styles change dramatically every 10-20 years, if not sooner.
-A lot of us cannot believe we used to wear the clothes we wore when looking through our high school yearbooks.
+Many of us can’t believe the clothes we wore, as seen when looking through our high school yearbooks.

-Sometimes the dramatic approach we took with our Aquanet up-do’s and overalls with a strap unhooked is identical to the dramatic approach people took with their homes.
+Sometimes, just like our dramatic Aquanet up-dos and unhooked overalls, people take dramatic approaches with their homes too.
 Front doors seem to take the most abuse when referring to our dramatic style choices.

 There is a good reason why too.
 The front door sets the tone for the entire experience of the home.
 One could say that it’s a person’s first impression of a home.
 If you have classic shakes/wood siding, beautiful true grids on your windows, classic landscaping all around, it’s probably time to get rid of that 3 diagonal glass flat 1970’s door.
 Replacing your front door can be one of the biggest bang-for-your-buck investments that you can buy to improve your home.
 You can increase your energy efficiency while adding dramatic beauty to your curb appeal.
 If you’re wondering if today is the day to replace your entry door, ask yourself the questions above.